Benson-Gikonyo/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Task 7: Write a script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.

 Task 8: Write a script that lists all the cities of California that can be found in the database hbtn_0d_usa.

+Task 9: script that lists all cities contained in the database hbtn_0d_usa.